 SKP Media is the bulk of my current time and energy.
 It’s where I teach writing workshops, content strategy workshops, and my newest course—Grace and Gratitude, a two-week course on cultivating kindness and gratitude in your life.
 We have sold-out (and over-sold) each of the courses, and during teaching months I spend a fair amount of time interacting with participants, reading and grading, running the program, and researching new examples to share with the crew.

 This is where I spend about half my time, and it brings in about half of my yearly business income.
 With this business income, I invest in teaching equipment, the fees and hosting charges for each of the platforms I use (in addition to processing fees), pay taxes, hire a teaching assistant, and collaborate with a number of other freelancers (like proofreaders, web designers, and graphic designers)—who help get everything up and running.
+It's important to note—business revenue is not the same as income, by any means.
+If my business is making $60,000, I might only be paying myself $30,000 depending on the variables of expenses.
+So reducing your expenses and living costs is a great way to help in the early stages of building.

 I also take on a select number of coaching clients if there's space in the schedule, but I’ve been keeping this part of my business quite small as I ramp up the teaching and media company, which is taking up the majority of my time at the moment.